 2. Transmitter: the sensor connects to a transmitter worn on the skin which communicates with the receiver (usually wirelessly).

-3. Receiver: the receiver records results and in most cases displays them immediately on a pager sized device often worn on a belt or carried in a handbag.
+3. Receiver: the receiver records results and in most cases displays them immediately on a receiver.
+The latest systems can use a compatible mobile phone as the receiver, saving cost and the need to carry an extra device.
 Systems that display immediate results are often called ‘real-time’.

 CGM systems also come with software to enable you to analyse results.
 You can for example look at patterns at certain times of the day or after eating or when exercising.